 When you watch a movie or play a video game you’re not exactly practicing the arts of picturing something in front of you that isn’t there yet.
 Because of this I dare to say that watching a movie isn’t very stimulating for your imagination.
 Because watching a movie is passive behaviour.
 When you watch a movie, the director has already visualized the world for you.
 There is not much to be left over for your own imagination or for your own interpretation.

 However, there is something about reading fiction that’s very different from watching movies.
 Reading a good book sparks your imagination like nothing else.
 Because a writer (a good writer) will give you all the tools to do the imagining yourself.
-After all, a good book is suposed to read like a movie.
+After all, a good fiction book is suposed to read like a movie.
 But you, the reader, are the director of that movie.

 Why did I get the feeling once I entered the creative industry that I needed to have access to lots of money to be able to tell a story?
-Why did I get the feeling hat I needed to know how to ‘run the machines’ to tell a story?
+Why did I get the feeling that I needed to know how to ‘run the machines’ to tell a story?
 When I had it in me to tell a story all this time?

-I can’t help but wonder how many stories we might have missed due to beginning storytellers being paralized by everything that is suposedly needed to tell a story nowadays.
+I can’t help but wonder how many inspiring stories we might have missed due to beginning storytellers being paralized by everything that is suposedly needed to tell a story nowadays.
 When you look up what it means to be able to tell a story, you might find that none of the above mentioned is needed to begin telling that story you’ve always wanted to tell.

 With this post I don’t want to claim that beautiful imagery and emerging technology are not important in storytelling.
-They are/ can be an important part of the storytelling process.
+They are/can be an important part of the storytelling process.
 But they should always be there to serve a well-written story.
 What makes me incredibly sad is that I feel that a significant amount of young creatives today give up on storytelling (world building, character development, dialogue) in order to be able to ‘run the machines.’
 Without ever figuring out what it means to tell a story at it’s core.